 Merriam-Webster defines zeitgeist as "the general intellectual, moral, and cultural climate of an era."
 History, whether of the recent or distant past, is often told from the perspective of those in power, while the perspective of the vulnerable, marginal, and disenfranchised are largely deemphasized, disqualified, or silenced.
-This installation showcases daily and weekly newspapers from both mainstream and independent news sources.
+The Sovereignty room showcases daily and weekly newspapers from both mainstream and independent news sources, with an ongoing rotation of The Philadelphia Inquirer as well as the Philadelphia Tribune.
 Their content captures the "spirit of the times" with special attention to the issues affecting disadvantaged populations and communities of color.
-When mining news for stories, as much can be learned about the spirit of the times from what is emphasized as from the stories and people who are left out.
-Hung above the NSNP Kitchen is a graffiti drawing created by artist Christian (TAMEARTZ) Rodriguez.
-The inclusion of this contemporary urban art form is a transgressive act, one that challenges us to be more reflective about the types of stories, experiences, perspectives, and creations that represent our present moment.
+The juxtaposition of these two newspapers reveals the ways in which narratives are told, and in some instances, systematically erased, from the mainstream, daily accessible, (white) media.
+When mining news for stories, as much can be learned about the spirit of the times as from the stories and people who are left out.
+Nearby, installed above the Norris Square Neighborhood Project kitchen is a graffiti drawing created by artist Christian (TAMEARTZ) Rodriguez The inclusion of this contemporary art form is a transgressive act, one that challenges us to be more reflective about the types of stories, experiences, perspectives, and creations that represent our present moment.